Diana Ross: 1988–1999: Return to Motown

 In 1988, Ross chose to not renew her RCA contract and had been in talks with her former mentor Berry Gordy to return to Motown.
 When she learned of Gordy's plans to sell Motown, Ross tried advising him against the decision, though he ended up selling it to MCA Records in June of that year.
 Following the sale of the company, Ross was asked to return to the Motown label with the condition that she have shares in the company as a part-owner; Ross accepted the offer.

 That same year, Ross was inducted into the Rock and Roll Hall of Fame as a member of the Supremes alongside her former singing partners Mary Wilson and Florence Ballard.
 She also recorded the theme song to animated adventure drama film The Land Before Time (1988).
 "If We Hold on Together" became an international hit, reaching number one in Japan.

-Ross's next album, 1989's Workin' Overtime, was not a commercial success, despite the title track reaching the top three of the Billboard's Hot R&B/Hip-Hop Songs chart.
-The album peaked at No. 34 on the Billboard Hot R&B Albums chart, and achieved top 25 placings in Japan and the UK, attaining a silver certification in the latter country.
-Subsequent releases, such as The Force Behind the Power (1991), Take Me Higher (1995), and Every Day Is a New Day (1999) produced similar results, achieving more international than domestic success.
+Ross's next album, 1989's Workin' Overtime, was not a commercial success, despite the title track reaching the top three of the Billboard's Hot Black Singles chart.
+The album peaked at No. 34 on the Billboard Hot R&B Albums chart, and achieved top 25 chart placings in Japan and the UK.
+Subsequent releases, The Force Behind the Power (1991), Take Me Higher (1995), and Every Day Is a New Day (1999) all failed to achieve major success in America, selling around 100,000 copies each.

 In 1991, Ross became one of the few American artists to have headlined the annual Royal Variety Performance, performing a selection of her UK hits before Queen Elizabeth II and Prince Philip, Duke of Edinburgh at the Victoria Palace Theatre, London.
 This marked her second appearance at the Royal Variety Performance, the first being in 1968 with the Supremes.

-The Force Behind the Power sparked an international comeback of sorts when the album went double platinum in the UK. led by the near chart-topping No. 2 UK hit single "When You Tell Me That You Love Me".
-The single's duet version with Irish boy band, Westlife, also hit No. 2 in the UK in 2005.
-The album performed well across Europe and into Japan as The Force Behind the Power achieved Gold record status in the nation.
-The album produced an astounding 9 singles across international territories, including another Top 10 hit, "One Shining Moment".
+The Force Behind the Power sparked a comeback when the album went platinum in the UK. led by the No. 2 UK hit single "When You Tell Me That You Love Me".
+The album produced 9 singles across international territories, including another Top 10 UK hit "One Shining Moment".
 In 1993, Ross returned to acting with a dramatic role in the television film, Out of Darkness.
-Ross won acclaim for her role in the TV movie and earned her third Golden Globe nomination, although she did not win.
+Ross won acclaim for her role in the TV movie and earned her third Golden Globe nomination.